New River/Teays River

 Source: US Geological Survey (USGS), Geological and Geophysical Study of the Preglacial Teays Valley in West-Central Ohio (Geological Survey Water-Supply Paper 1460-E, Figure 16)

-There is much speculation but no clear evidence explaining why New River ended up as the name.
+There is much speculation but no clear evidence explaining the origin of the name for the New River.

 The first Europeans to document the existence of the New River were fur traders Thomas Batts (Batte) and Robert Fallam.
-They named it "Woods River" after the Abraham Wood.
+They named it "Woods River" after Abraham Wood, who had sent them on a trading expedition from Fort Henry (now Petersburg, Virginia).

 by 1755, it was clear that the Wood or New River stretched from south of the Virginia-North Carolina to the Ohio River